YoSoyEse/Dev-Client/README.md

 - **Velocity ​​for Polar**: causes your kb to be modified.
 - **Antiban for AstralMC**: guarantees undetectability and safe play on AstralMC servers.
-- **Speed ​​for AstralMC**: Increases movement speed on AstralMC servers.
+- **Speed ​​for AstralMC**: Increases movement speed on AstralMC server.
 - **Reach for Grim**: Extends the attack range on Grim servers.
 - **New rewind features and more**: Features innovative gameplay improvements and additional functionality.